 Fountain Hills, Arizona is located at the base of the McDowell Mountains surrounded by the lush Sonoran Desert and gorgeous mountain views.
 Scottsdale is to the west on the other side of the McDowell Mountains, the McDowell Mountain Regional Park is located directly north, the Fort McDowell Yavapai Nation is to the east, and the Salt River Pima-Maricopa Indian Community is to the south.

 Fountain Hills is an upscale community known for its small town atmosphere and volunteerism.
 It has been ranked as the Number 1 "Best Place to Live" in the Valley of the Sun by Phoenix Magazine, and named Arizona's "Best Affordable Suburb" by Business Week.
-You can find all types of homes in Fountain Hills, from a small condo for under $100,000 to a large estate for over $3,000,000.
+You can find all types of homes in Fountain Hills, from a small condo for about $100,000 to a large estate for over $3,000,000.

 Fountain Hills' many amenities include Fountain Park (see below) with lakeside dining and shopping, world-class golf courses, tennis, the East Valley Institute of Technology Branch Campus, the River of Time Museum, Community Center, public library, botanical garden, community garden, award-winning Fountain Hills Community Theater, many clubs and organizations, and a variety of independently owned restaurants and shops.